Search

 Structure, Schedule, and Systems: Part 2 – Schedule

-Now that you’ve gotten yourself to work with a clear and relaxed mind, you should be ready to hit the ground running.
-Check-in here: Do you have a to-do list you’re working from, or do you start every day trying to figure out what you need to do first?
+Now that you’re off to work with a clear and relaxed mind, you should be ready to hit the ground running.
+Check-in here: Do you have a to-do list to work from, or do you start every day trying to figure out what you need to do first?

-Work out that schedule the day before as the last thing you do before you go home.
-Make sure you look at your calendar and your priorities to build that to-do list.
-Also, be sure you are considering your best working habits.
-For example, be sure you are putting more creative tasks where your mind is most creative.
-I am more of a “get things done and out of the way” person in the morning, leaving the afternoon for writing or brainstorming.
+At the end of each work day, look at tomorrow’s schedule and work priorities and put those tasks right in front of you so you know exactly what to work on when you arrive tomorrow.
+Also, consider your best working habits.
+For example, be sure you do more creative tasks when your mind is most creative.
+Susan, CEO of Beyond the Chaos, is more of a “get things done and out of the way” person in the morning, leaving the afternoon for writing or brainstorming.
 Others work the exact opposite way.
 Either way, you have to do both types of things; just build your to-do list to work best with how you work best.

 Here’s another thing, don’t forget to take breaks and lunch.
+Avoiding taking breaks and pushing yourself through lunch leads to burnout.
 Walk around and stretch!
 Put those things on your calendar if you need a reminder.
 Use your calendar to make appointments with yourself to block out time to work on a specific project, write code, or work on marketing plans.

 We highly recommend blocking time on your calendar to protect your time.
 We offer a one-hour calendar blocking course to get you started.